 Table 6 relates funds' monthly returns to the monthly returns of portfolios of stocks that are known to become undervalued during periods of negative sentiment.
 Since the sign of mispricing is expected to vary conditionally to the prevailing sentiment, we focus on differences between open- and closed-end funds during periods of low sentiment.
-We allow the exposure of closed- and open-end funds to the market portfolio to vary.4
+We allow the exposure of closed- and open-end funds to the market portfolio to vary. $^{5}$

 It is evident that during periods of low sentiment closed-end funds' returns are more exposed to portfolios of stocks that Baker and Wurgler (2006) identify as most likely to be undervalued.
 The parameter estimates imply that, compared to open-end funds, closed-end funds increase their exposure to undervalued stocks in an economically significant way during periods of negative sentiment.
 For instance, in column 1, closed-end funds always appear to overweigh small stocks in comparison to their weight in the market portfolio, as the coefficient of the interaction of the dummy closed with small portfolio indicates.
-However, the rate at which closed-end funds overweigh small stocks increases from approximately 7 percent during periods of positive sentiment to 17 percent during periods of negative sentiment when small stocks are undervalued.5
+However, the rate at which closed-end funds overweigh small stocks increases from approximately 7 percent during periods of positive sentiment to 17 percent during periods of negative sentiment when small stocks are undervalued.

 The extent to which closed-end funds overweigh other portfolios of possibly undervalued stocks during periods of negative sentiment is similar.
-For these other portfolios of possibly undervalued stocks, we find no evidence that closed-end funds over-weigh or under-weigh the stocks also during periods of strong market sentiment.
+For these other portfolios of possibly undervalued stocks, we find no significant differences in exposure during times of strong investor sentiment.
+The finding that closed-end funds over-weigh small stocks also during periods of strong market sentiment may depend on the fact that small stocks are more likely to be illiquid and closed-end funds are known to over-weigh illiquid assets.

-4 In unreported tests, we also allow the exposure to the market portfolio to vary in periods of high and low sentiment, but we find no statistically significant differences.
+&lt;sup>5 In unreported tests, we also allow the exposure to the market portfolio to vary in periods of high and low sentiment, but we find no statistically significant differences.

-5 To obtain these magnitudes we proceed as follows.
-As shown by Brunnemeier and Nagel (2004), the weight of a given portfolio can be inferred from the estimates in Table 5 using the following formula: $w_p \left(1 + \frac{g}{b}\right)$, where b-g is the fund's exposure to the market portfolio and g is the exposure to the portfolio of stocks in consideration.
-In column 1, for closed end funds, b is the sum of the coefficients of mktrf and mktrfclosed; g is the coefficient of closedportfolio during periods of high sentiment and the sum of the latter and the coefficient of closedportfoliolowsent in periods of negative sentiment.
-In the text, we report the percentage to which a fund overweigh the portfolio relative to the market benchmark, which is $\frac{g}{b}$.
+&lt;sup>6 To obtain these magnitudes we proceed as follows.
+As shown by Brunnemeier and Nagel (2004), the weight of a given portfolio can be inferred from the estimates in Table 5 using the following formula: $w_p \left(1 + \frac{g}{b}\right)$ , where b-g is the fund's exposure to the market portfolio and g is the exposure to the portfolio of stocks in consideration.
+In column 1, for closed end funds, b is the sum of the coefficients of mktrf and mktrf\closed; g is the coefficient of closed\portfolio during periods of high sentiment and the sum of the latter and the coefficient of closed\portfolio\lowsent in periods of negative sentiment.
+In the text, we report the percentage to which a fund overweigh the portfolio relative to the market benchmark, which is $\frac{g}{b}$ .